Who was Daniel the prophet? What can we learn about his personal life and the prophecies God revealed to him about the end times ahead of us now?

 - A little horn.
 In God’s vision to Daniel of four beasts, representing four world-ruling kingdoms, the fourth beast “had ten horns” (Daniel 7:7), which we have traditionally understood to represent 10 appearances of this fourth kingdom.
 Explaining what he had seen, Daniel wrote: “I was considering the horns, and there was another horn, a little one, coming up among them, before whom three of the first horns were plucked out by the roots.
 And there, in this horn, were eyes like the eyes of a man, and a mouth speaking pompous words” (verse 8).

 This little horn that Daniel in vision saw “making war against the saints, and prevailing against them” (verse 21) is a religious power that will persecute God’s people at the end of this age (verses 24-25).
 Known by multiple names—the antichrist, the man of sin and the false prophet—this religious power will play a prominent role in the deception of mankind prior to Christ’s return.
-Additional references to this little horn are found in Daniel 8:9-12, 23-25.

 For further study, see the article “Antichrist.”

-- The seventy-weeks prophecy.
+- The 70-weeks prophecy.
 In Daniel 9:24-27 we find a prophecy that predicted the year—A.D.
 27—that Jesus would begin His ministry.
 The prophecy also predicted that Jesus’ ministry to “confirm the covenant” would be cut off “in the middle” of the 70th prophetic week.
 The biblical record shows that this occurred after 3½ years, just as Daniel had prophesied.

 For further study, see “70 Weeks of Daniel: What Does the Prophecy Mean?”